mikaelweill/rallly/venue-optimizer.md

 ## Notes
 - Core venue type selection is now implemented with official Google Places types
+- Price and rating selectors added with intuitive UI (green $ and yellow ★)
-- Need to focus on additional preferences next
+- Need to focus on participant location collection next
 - Keep the UI simple and intuitive
 - Consider rate limiting and API usage costs
 - All features should work with the existing location voting system